Modelling planar kirigami metamaterials as generalized elastic continua: Experiments and simulations

 \subsection{Heterogeneous loading}

 We turn now to a comparison between FEM simulations of the model and experiments under complex loading conditions.
 We perform the FEM simulations in Abaqus/Standard using the UEL subroutine developed in Section \ref{ssec:FEM}: a 2D square domain non-dimensionalized to have unit length is meshed by 1600 ($8$ node quadratic quadrilateral) user elements and is subjected to various displacement boundary conditions.
 The model has three moduli $c_0$, $c_1$, $c_2$ which need to be supplied for the two samples, along with the cell parameters $\alpha$ and $\beta$ from Fig.\;\ref{fig:LaserCut}.
-We normalize the elasticity by $c_0$; this choice influences the overall magnitude of the stresses, but not the predicted deformation.
-(Generally, $c_0$ can be determined by an experimental force-displacement curve.
-We do not report its value here, since friction makes it difficult to accurately measure such curves for large, soft kirigami samples.)
-Lastly, we fit the ratios $c_1/c_0$ and $c_2/c_0$ so as to accurately capture the response of a broad range of experiments.
+We normalize the elasticity by $c_0$; this choice influences the overall magnitude of the stresses, but not the predicted deformation. {As a side note, the need to fit $c_0$ will present itself in Section~\ref{ssec:fd}.} Lastly, we fit the ratios $c_1/c_0$ and $c_2/c_0$ so as to accurately capture the response of a broad range of experiments.
 For simplicity, the fit is done by trial and error for a variety of boundary conditions.
 Each simulation typically takes less than minute on a standard laptop, so this approach is not tedious or difficult.
 In the following comparison, we use

 One should not extrapolate these values to other samples.
 We expect $c_1/c_0$ and $c_2/c_0$ to vary for patterns fabricated with a different number of cells or hinge-panel dimensions, even if the unit cell geometry and underlying material are otherwise the same.
-As discussed in Section \ref{ssec:Model1}, basic physical reasoning suggests $c_1/c_0$ scales as $\sim \delta^2/\ell^2$ and $c_2/c_0$ as $\sim\ell^2/L^2$ \cite{coulais2018characteristic,czajkowski2022conformal,zheng2022continuum} (up to a log factor \cite{plucinskyetal}).
+As discussed in Section \ref{ssec:Model1}, basic physical reasoning suggests the scalings $c_1/c_0 \sim \delta^2/\ell^2$ and $c_2/c_0\sim\ell^2$ \cite{coulais2018characteristic,czajkowski2022conformal,zheng2022continuum} (up to a log factor \cite{plucinskyetal}).

 With Figs.\;\ref{fig:fig4}-\ref{fig:fig5}, we demonstrate numerical simulations that accurately capture the heterogeneous engineering scale response of the two kirigami patterns under complex boundary conditions.
 We consider, in particular, three boundary conditions: pulling along diagonal line (Figs.\;\ref{fig:fig4}-\ref{fig:fig5}(a)), pulling along centerline (Figs.\;\ref{fig:fig4}-\ref{fig:fig5}(b)), and pulling a center point with the opposite corner points fixed (Figs.\;\ref{fig:fig4}-\ref{fig:fig5}(c)).
 Each such loading leads to a soft response in the two experimental patterns, far from any pure mechanism.